Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 "In loving memory of Sarah Ann Powlesland daughter of John and Barbarina Field passed peacefully away November 30th 1908 aged 52 years - Gone but not forgotten-"

-In 1847 John married Barbarina Lee.
+In 1847 John married Barbarina Lee in Oxfordshire.

-Babarina Lee was born in High Wycombe, Buckinghamshire to William Lee, a farmer and his wife Mary Gibbons.
+Babarina Lee was born in High Wycombe, Buckinghamshire to William Lee, a farmer, and his wife Mary Gibbons.

-Barbarina first appears on the 1841 Census aged 12 living with Henry Douglas and his family on his farm in Aylesbury, Buckinghamshire.
+Barbarina first appears on the 1841 Census, aged 12 living, with Henry Douglas and his family on his farm in Aylesbury, Buckinghamshire.

 John and Barbarina next appear on the 1851 Census in Little Missenden in High Wycombe, Buckinghamshire living and working the 158 acre Affricks Farm.
-Living with them are their two infant daughters, Lucy aged 2, born in 1849 and Louisa Barbarina (listed as Barbarina) aged 3 months, born in 1850.
+Living with them are their two infant daughters, Lucy aged 2, born in 1849, and Louisa Barbarina (listed as Barbarina) aged 3 months, born in 1850.

 In 1861 John and Barbarina have returned to Chalford and are now farming 270 acres of land.
-The family has expanded to include Mary born in 1851, John born in 1852, George born in 1853, Ellen born in 1854, Sarah Ann born in 1855, William born in 1856, Emily born in 1858 and Laura born in 1860.
+The family has expanded to include Mary born in 1851, John born in 1852, George born in 1853, Ellen born in 1854, Sarah Ann born in 1855, William Lee born in 1856, Emily born in 1858, and Laura born in 1860.
 Strangely Lucy is missing from the family, I am unable to trace her on the 1861, not am I able to find a death index for her.

 In 1871 John and Barbarina are farming 346 acres at Nethercote House in Oxfordshire.
-The family has since expanded to include Lizzie, born in 1861 and during the 1871 Census is at a boarding school in Thame with her elder sister Emily, Chrisse born in 1862 who sadly died aged 2 in 1865, Albert Victor born in 1864 and Herbert G born in 1865, sadly both Albert and Herbert were to pass away on 10th October 1871, James Alfred born in 1867 who sadly passed away that same year, Barbarina born in 1868 and Leonard born in 1869.
+The family has since expanded to include Lizzie, born in 1861 who during the 1871 Census is at a boarding school in Thame with her elder sister Emily, Chrisse born in 1862 who sadly died aged 2 in 1865, Albert Victor born in 1864 and Herbert G born in 1865, sadly both Albert and Herbert were to pass away on 10th October 1871, James Alfred born in 1867 who sadly passed away that same year, Barbarina born in 1868, and Leonard born in 1869.

 Leonard Field later went on to marry Fanny Edwicker, daughter of Charles Edwicker, gamekeeper of Maidenhead Thicket.